-How to Send Money with TransferWise: A Beginners Guide
+How to Transfer Money with Wise: A Beginners Guide

-Learn more about TransferWise
+Learn more about Wise

-Step 1: TransferWise
+Step 1: Wise

-Once you’ve clicked through to the TransferWise website you’ll be taken to their home page.
+Once you’ve clicked through to the Wise website you’ll be taken to their home page.
 From here you can get a direct quote for the transfer you want to make, login to your account or sign up.
-The TransferWise website is extremely user friendly and intuitive.
+The Wise website is extremely user friendly and intuitive.

 Step 2: Creating your account

 The next page will allow you to start creating your account.
 You’ll type in the email address you would like associated with the account, and create a secure password, which you will use to access the account in the future.
 You should create a password you don’t use for anything else.
 Security is very important when it comes to transferring money internationally.